 Enjoy chocolate heaven at the Chocolatarium

 While Edinburgh is renowned for its rich history, art, and culture, there’s one hidden gem that you shouldn’t miss: the Chocolatarium!
 It may not be the obvious choice, but trust me, it’s worth adding to your must-visit list.
-I recently took my teenage daughter there during a recent trip to the capital, and we had an amazing time bonding over chocolate indulgence.
+I took my teenage daughter there during a recent trip to the capital, and we had an amazing time bonding over chocolate indulgence.

 Tucked away just off the Royal Mile (heading down towards Holyrood Palace), this delightful venue is a compact chocolate emporium that reveals everything you need to know about the world of chocolate.
 We dove deep into the history of chocolate, discovered how it’s made, and learned valuable tips on purchasing ethical and fair trade chocolate.
 Our guide, Fraser, was an absolute delight – knowledgeable, friendly, and a fantastic entertainer.
 And the best part?
 We even got to make our very own chocolate using fun Scottish-themed moulds!